10 Sites in Japan to View Mount Fuji

 But for the foreign tourists and local visitors, it’s not necessarily a spiritual journey that compels them to go up.
 Rather, its the beauty and austere grandeur of the almost perfect cone-shaped mountain that causes them to flock there.

 Mount Fuji has served as a conquest for many travelers who visit the island of Japan.
-It is an incredible challenge to climb and will create an unforgettable memory, but doing so does not provide the best view of the mountain itself.
+It is an incredible challenge to climb and makes for unforgettable memories, but doing so does not provide the best view of the mountain itself.

 The climbing season lasts only from mid-July to the early part of September when the trail is free of snow.
 If you intend only to truly admire the marvelous sight, there are many vantage points surrounding the region from where you can get an unobstructed view of Mount Fuji.